PandaDB: Understanding Unstructured Data in Graph Database: Experiment and implementation

 \subsection{Unstructured Data Storage Performance Evaluation}

-In neo4j, unstructured data can be stored as \textit{ByteArray}.
-Some applications store unstructured data in key-value database, in which the ID of unstructured data is used as key and the binary content is used as value.
-PandaDB stores unstructured data as BLOB.
-We use different methods to store unstructured data, and compare the reading and writing efficiency of these methods.
-We conducted a read-write test on unstructured data content from 1KB to 10MB.
-Considering the streaming reading requirements in some scenarios, in the reading test, we tested the time required to read the first byte, middle byte and end byte of unstructured data.
-The results are shown in Figure \ref{fig:unstructured-data-storage}, BLOB performs better on all the reading tasks.
-Because both the neo4j and RocksDB solution needs to load the whole unstructured item from the disk to get even the first byte of the unstructured data.
+To compare the reading and writing efficiency of the different storage formats of unstructured data, we conducted a read-write test on unstructured data.
+The data size is varied from 1KB to 10MB.
+Considering the streaming data reading requirements, we record the time measured by the overhead to read the first byte, middle byte and end byte of unstructured data, specifically.
+The results are shown in Figure \ref{fig:unstructured-data-storage}, BLOB by PandaDB performs over 10x faster than others.
+In addition, both the Neo4j and RocksDB share a similar performance in loading the first bytes of unstructured data since they need to load the whole unstructured item from the disk at first.